checkly/terraform-provider-checkly/docs/index.md

-# Checkly Provider
+# Checkly provider
-This Terraform provider enables users to manage [Checkly](https://checklyhq.com) resources like checks.
+This Terraform provider enables users to manage [Checkly](https://checklyhq.com) resources like checks, groups and snippets.

-## Supported resources
-The Checkly provider provides the following resources to interact with [Checklyhq.com](https://checklyhq.com), we'll be adding more soon.
-- [x] Checks
-- [x] Check groups
-- [ ] Alert channels
-- [ ] Snippets
-- [ ] Environment variables
+You can find a quick [step-by-step guide](https://www.checklyhq.com/docs/integrations/terraform/) in Checkly's documentation.

 ## Authentication
 To use the provider with your Checkly account, you will need an API Key for the account.
 Go to the [Account Settings: API Keys](https://app.checklyhq.com/account/api-keys) page to create a new API key or to use an existing one.